zzonyo/trust-docs-test/source/index.html.md

 ### Message Compression

-Different with v1, the return data of websocket v2 are not compressed.
+Different with Market WebSocket, the return data of Account and Order Websocket are not compressed.

 ### Heartbeat